axioned/handbook/docs/processes/security/data-security.md

 ## 8. Email/Communication Policy

-  The Axioned emails are used for work purposes, @Axioned.com email a/c is assigned to all individuals (eg: sagarb@Axioned.com) and individuals are added to group email a/c is created respective to project need(eg: Clientname@Axioned.com).
+  The Axioned emails are used for work purposes, @axioned.com email account is assigned to all individuals (eg: sagar@Axioned.com) and individuals are added to group email a/c is created accordingly to the project needs (eg: clientname@axioned.com).
 We want to ensure that our employees understand the limitations of using their email accounts.

 ### 8.1 Inappropriate use of company email